-With nearly 22000 runners participating in the TWCM, it is time to take a quick dive into the planning of your race says Guest Columnist and runner, Raghul Trekker.
+With nearly 22000 marathon runners participating in the TWCM, it is time to take a quick dive into the planning of your race says Guest Columnist and runner, Raghul Trekker.

 The race is going to be a lot technical with North East monsoon blowing heavy winds.
 Hopefully, the below helps you plan your pacing strategy.

 The first 5 km of the race is the same for each race category.

 The first 2 km is towards the north of the city (towards Madhya Kailash).
 The wind is going to be at its best.
 If you are at the middle of the pack, you might find some advantage closely running behind others.
 If you are at the front, it is best not to fight the wind, only to find yourself burnt out half way through the course.